-This is a good option for those who are on a tight budget, maybe you won’t be impressed with the finish, or a rare tool marking or scratch that somehow passed through quality control, but overall Brownells delivers a solid product that’s not going to break the bank.
+This is a great option for those who are on a tight budget and one of the Best AR-15 Buffers on our list.
+Maybe you won’t be impressed with the finish, or a rare tool marking or scratch that somehow passed through quality control, but overall Brownells delivers a solid product that’s not going to break the bank.

 - Standard Brownells quality